stand for ukrainian independence image

 WordPress Tables Types

-Static WordPress Table
+Static WordPress table

-Dynamic WordPress Table
+Dynamic WordPress table

-Creating WordPress Static Table in Gutenberg Editor
+Creating WordPress Static Tables in Gutenberg Editor

-To create a WordPress static table, head to WordPress > Pages and click on the “Add New” to create a new page.
+To create a WordPress static table, head to WordPress > Pages and click on “Add New” to create a new page.
 Another option is to choose an existing page and place a table there.
+So when the page has opened, give it a title and click on the “plus” icon to open the blocks list.
+Find a “Table” block and click to place it.

 adding a WordPress table to the page